HtmlUnit/htmlunit-xpath/README.md

 This is the code repository of the XPath support used by HtmlUnit.

-For a long time HtmlUnit uses Apache Xalan (https://xalan.apache.org/).
-But the development of Xalan has stopped in 2019.
-Because HtmlUnit only uses the XPath functionality we decide to make a fork and remove all no longer needed stuff.
-Additionally we did some code updated for JDK 8 and we add unit test and the maven based build.
+HtmlUnit used Apache Xalan (https://xalan.apache.org/) for a long time.
+But the development of Xalan was discontinued in 2019.
+Since HtmlUnit only uses XPath functionality, we decided to create a fork and remove all things that are no longer needed.
+In addition, we made some code updates for JDK 8 and we added unit tests and the maven-based build.

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/net.sourceforge.htmlunit/htmlunit-xpath/badge.svg)](https://maven-badges.herokuapp.com/maven-central/net.sourceforge.htmlunit/htmlunit-xpath)